-If the home was held for 1 year or less, report the sale and business part of the exclusion in a similar manner on line 10 of Form 4797.
+If the property was held for 1 year or less, report the sale and the amount of gain excluded in a similar manner on line 10 of Form 4797.

 Passive loss limitations.
-If you have an overall loss from passive activities, and you report a loss on an asset used in a passive activity, use Form 8582, Passive Activity Loss Limitations, to see how much loss is allowed before entering it on Form 4797.
+If you have an overall loss from passive activities, and you report a loss on an asset used in a passive activity, use Form 8582, Passive Activity Loss